 Pitch, Roll, Yaw

-Can you go from 0% to 100% brake range in less than 0.2s?
-For that even the brake handle makes a big difference.
+How to select: Harnesses, Steerable Front Reserves, Quickout Carabiners, hook knife, GPS Vario with airspace for XC, Compass, Smart Watch, GPS tracker, etc. Can you go from 0% to 100% brake range in less than 0.2s?
+For that, even the type of brake handle makes a big difference.

 Learn to inspect your equipment regularly.
 If you see tiny holes, tape them quickly before they get bigger.
 Order new lines if they start to fray.

-Control in Turbulence and Strong wind
+Control in strong Turbulence, Precipitation, and Strong wind

-Aviate, Navigate, Escape or Land
+Aviate, Navigate, Escape, or Land

 Learn Spin, 2-stage Stall, Stable Flyback, and Deep Stall, Clearing a cravat without using Stabilo most of the time